brewingcode/ember-google-publisher-tags/README.md

 2. If your app uses Ember's default `index.html`, no further installation is needed: this addon hooks into Ember's `head-footer` generation.

-3. If you are using `iframeJail`, your iframe's HTML will need to look a certain way: copy the [example .html file](tests/dummy/public/ad-iframe.html) to get started.
-  This file includes this GPT initialization boilerplate.
+3. If you are using `iframeJail`, make sure the URL you set this property to points to your application's `dist/gpt-iframe.html` file.
+This file contains the GPT initialization boilerplate already.

 4. If neither #2 or #3 apply to you, you'll have to manually add the GPT initialization
   \<script> tag to your page \<head>.
-Copy it from either [index.html](index.html) or [ad-iframe.html](tests/dummy/public/ad-iframe.html), and paste it wherever you need to in your app's structure.
+Copy it from either [index.html](index.html) or [gpt-iframe.html](public/gpt-iframe.html), and paste it wherever you need to in your app's structure.

 ## Troubleshooting